salesforcecli/plugin-user/messages/password.generate.md

 Found a comma-separated list of usernames or aliases for the --on-behalf-of flag.
 Either specify one per flag or separate by a space.

-# flags.target-hub.deprecation

-The --target-dev-hub flag is deprecated and is no longer used by this command.
-The flag will be removed in API version 57.0 or later.